You are here:

 If you've had a suspected case of COVID-19 on your premises

-You'll need to do a deep clean of the affected areas.
+You may need to do a deep clean of certain areas.

-It's unlikely that you'll need to close the school to do a deep clean.
-Your local health protection team will contact you to carry out a risk assessment and advise if this is necessary.
+It's unlikely that you'll need to close the school to do this.
+Your local health protection team will contact you to carry out a risk assessment and advise whether or not a deep clean is necessary.

-Check if your cleaning staff will carry out a deep clean
+Check whether your cleaning staff will carry out a deep clean

 To check this, speak with: